variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-> Please join us at 8am on Friday, July 21st, 2017 for our next monthly meeting.
-The meeting will be held at the Greeley Farmers’ Market location at the Historic Train Depot located at 902 7th Avenue.
+> Please join us at 8am on Friday, September 15th, 2017 for our next monthly meeting.
+The meeting will be held at the Colorado Model Railroad Museum located at 680 10th Street.

 ### Have you heard about Shop Around the Block?